 - 9 – 12 corn tortillas

 Crema: Start with your paprika cashew crema, this can be made in advance, a day or two and kept in the fridge, or you can assemble it while the enchiladas are cooking as long as you soak your cashews first.
-Soak cashews in two cups water for 2+ hours, drain and rinse well.
+Soak cashews in two cups cold water for 2+ hours or hot water for 5 minutes, drain and rinse well.
 Place cashews, lemon/lime juice, paprika, onion powder, salt and 1/2 cup water into food processor/blender and blend until smooth, about 4 minutes or so.
 Add additional water, 1 tablespoon at a time, to thin to desired consistency.
 Taste for flavor.
 Add more paprika to your liking, but keep in mind the color will change.

 Veggie filling: Preheat the oven to 400 degrees F.